Union of Uzhhorod

-The Union of Uzhhorod (Ужгородьска унія), was a decision by 63 Ruthenian priests of the Orthodox Eparchy of Mukachevo (then divided between the Principality of Transylvania and Royal Hungary of the Habsburg monarchy) to join the Catholic Church made on April 24, 1646.
+The Union of Uzhhorod (Ужгородська унія; Ужгородьска унія), was a decision by 63 Ruthenian priests of the Orthodox Eparchy of Mukachevo (then divided between the Principality of Transylvania and Royal Hungary of the Habsburg monarchy) to join the Catholic Church made on April 24, 1646.
 Until rediscovery of its founding document in 2016, academics had debated the actual date of union, whether a document had been signed, and even whether the Union of Uzhhorod had even transpired at all.

 The terms outlined within the document are similar those of the 1596 Union of Brest from the Polish–Lithuanian Commonwealth.
 As outlined initially, the Union only concerned the manorial estates of the Drugeth family of Royal Hungary.
 However, it eventually grew to govern Eastern Catholics throughout Ukraine, Slovakia, Hungary, and Romania through subsequent agreements.
 The modern result of this union is the Ruthenian Greek Catholic Church.

 Text and history of the Union document

 The document discovered in 2016 is only a single sheet of paper, front and back.
 The front of the page consists of a half-page of Latin text, detailing the terms of Union, and a half-page of signatures from various priests; the back of the page solely includes further signatures.

 As of 2016, it was unknown whether the document of the Union found was the only copy, or if there were originally multiple.

 As of 2016, the document was located in the Drugeth of Humenné Collection in the state archive in Prešov.
 Originally, the document was part of the Drugeth family private archives located in Humenné, Slovakia.
 Somewhat miraculously, the document survived multiple relocations during the World Wars and a fire in 1947 before being transferred to state institutions, under which it was moved to Levoča in 1952, and finally Prešov in 1957.